 Simple English definitions for legal terms

-Read a random definition: acceptance doctrine
+Read a random definition: extension agreement

 In this case, the Supreme Court said that a school in Oklahoma could require students who participate in after-school activities to take drug tests.
 The Court said that the school's policy did not violate the Fourth Amendment, which protects people from unreasonable searches and seizures.
 The Court said that students who participate in after-school activities have less privacy than other students, and that the drug tests were not a big invasion of privacy.
 The Court also said that the school had a good reason for doing the drug tests, which was to stop drug use among students.